muonato/sshc/README.md

 # sshc
-Simple helper to send ssh command to host(s), assumes login with ssh-agent (or without password).
+Simple helper to ssh commandline to hosts, assumes login with ssh-agent (or without password).

 Hosts may be listed one-per-row in a file with group labels in brackets.
 All hosts in a file will be parsed when a group label is not specified.